Yarde/Minimal-Unity-MVVM/README.md

-# UnityObservable
+# Minimal Unity MVVM
-Simple disposable implementation of observable pattern for Unity
+Simple implementation of the MVVM architecture for Unity